 The stockholders of the Company elect the external auditor during the Annual Stockholders Meeting.
 The audit committee evaluates and approves audit plans, programs, scope and frequency submitted by the external auditor.

 PART III - CONTROL AND COMPENSATION INFORMATION

 Item 9.
 Directors and Executive Officers of the Registrant

-The names and ages of directors and executive officers of the Company are as follows:
+As of December 31, 2021, the names and ages of directors and executive officers of the Company are as follows:

 Directors